 A deep cleaning is needed when gum disease has taken hold and damage has occurred or bone loss has started.
 Once a deep cleaning has been completed more frequent cleanings are needed to stop any further damage from happening.
 A regular cleaning is done for those that do not have any damage to their gums or bone that hold their teeth in place.

 Skeptic or believer, your dentist can help you answer any questions you have and give you the facts you need for optimal dental health.
-Call us at 844-717-9588 to find a dentist near you and to schedule your appointment today!
+Find a dentist near you and to schedule your appointment today!